cstuartroe/sauna/README.md

 There is only a three-way distinction made in verb conjugation:

-- first person singular is marked *-n*: *naron* "I am", *nasen* "I was"
+- first person singular is marked *-n*: ナロン *naron* "I am", ナシン *nasen* "I was"

-- second and third person singular are unmarked: *naro* "you are/he, she is", *nas* "you were/he, she was"
+- second and third person singular are unmarked: ナロ *naro* "you are/he, she is", ナス *nas* "you were/he, she was"

-- plural subjects are all marked alike, by lengthening a final vowel if the stem ends in a short vowel, and zero-marking otherwise: *narou* "they are", *nas* "they were"
+- plural subjects are all marked alike, by lengthening a final vowel if the stem ends in a short vowel, and zero-marking otherwise: ナロー *narou* "they are", ナス *nas* "they were"

 ### Conjunctive form